Gum Recession and Grafting Procedures

 The most popular is a microsurgical gum grafting procedure.
 We use microsutures and microsurgical instruments while you’re under local anesthesia.
 A thin piece of healthy tissue is attached to the gum tissue around your tooth.
 This stabilized, healthy tissue is placed around the tooth and helps to prevent future recession.
 Gum grafting is a proven solution for gum recession to restore the missing gum tissue.

-The Chao Pinhole® Surgical Technique (PST™) is another type of grafting procedure where a small pinhole in the existing gum tissue is made and the tissue is loosened and moved to cover the gum recession.
+The Pinhole® Surgical Technique (PST™) is another type of grafting procedure where a small pinhole in the existing gum tissue is made and the tissue is loosened and moved to cover the gum recession.